JRHB314/VBCS-Integration/README.md

 <h3>Calling the Module Function.</h3>

 We want this function to be called whenever the page loads.
-Go to `Events` on the left sidebar for the {pageName} page.<br>
+Go to `Events` on the left sidebar for the Catalog page.<br>
 Click `Create Event Listener`, then under `Lifecycle Events`, select `vbEnter`.
 This will be an event that runs whenever the page loads.<br>
 ![](/images/3-15.png)<br>
 <br>